uclqlic/AI_Learn_By_Yourself/README.md

 # Learn AI By Yourself
-All the resources for self-taught ai developer
+All the resources for self-taught AI developer

 Section 1: Mathematics for AI/Machine Learning